-(iii) Compiling, reviewing and improving CH4 emissions information – the United Nations Framework Convention on Climate Change (UNFCCC) requires reporting of emissions annually on 15 April for all years, from the base year to two years prior o the current reporting year, by annex 1 Parties.
+(iii) Compiling, reviewing and improving CH4 emissions information – the United Nations Framework Convention on Climate Change (UNFCCC) requires reporting of emissions annually by Annex 1 Parties.
 Parties provide both tabular emissions data and a National Inventory Report describing data sources and methods.
-All this information is publicly available on the UNFCCC website.https://unfccc.int/ghg-inventories-annex-i-parties/2021 The data must meet reporting requirements for annex 1 countries,2 including three tiers of reporting, and are reviewed through an established process.
-There are also international UNFCCC working groups, which aim for continual improvement to CH4 emissions information.
+All this information is publicly available on the UNFCCC website.https://unfccc.int/ghg-inventories-annex-i-parties/2021 There are also international UNFCCC working groups, which aim for continual improvement to CH4 emissions information.
 The Arctic Council Expert Group on Black Carbon and Methane Summary of Progress and Recommendations includes historical and projected CH4 emissions for parties that provide this information, which are aligned with UNFCCC reporting.
 This option duplicates existing UNFCCC emissions data collection, review and improvement.
-More information is needed on the scope of this work and it should be narrowed to differentiate from existing work; for example, describing specific convention data need that are not available from the UNFCCC inventory.
-The Parties to could consider potentially encouraging/requiring countries not currently submitting CH4 data to the UNFCCC inventory to do so under the Gothenburg Protocol.
-However, although this option was assessed for completeness, work to compile, review and improve CH4 emissions information should not be considered as a viable revision to the Gothenburg Protocol because this work is being undertaken by UNFCCC.
-Any inventory-related information that might be required by the Convention to support work under the Gothenburg Protocol should make use of the existing UNFCCC inventory;
+The Parties to the Convention could consider potentially encouraging/requiring countries not currently submitting CH4 data to the UNFCCC inventory to do so under the Gothenburg Protocol.
+However, although this option was assessed for completeness, work to compile, review, and improve CH4 emissions information should not be considered as a viable revision to the Gothenburg Protocol because this work is being undertaken by UNFCCC.

-(iv)Quantifying the benefits of current global efforts to reduce CH4 emissions on ozone concentrations: CH4 mitigation is currently a global climate change priority.
-Countries are taking action to reduce CH4 emissions under a variety of global forums.
-These efforts are geared towards mitigating the climate warming impacts of CH4.
-Further efforts could be made to improve understanding of the air quality, human health and ecosystems benefits of reducing CH4 as an ozone precursor beyond what has already been included in the Global Methane Assessment.
-Likewise, quantifying health and ecosystem benefits of ozone reductions could allow for the calculation of the economic benefits of global CH4 efforts.
-Better quantification of these impacts would help to: reinforce the value of considering air quality and climate change together when developing and selecting emission mitigation strategies; quantify the economic value of CH4 measures, incorporating climate and health benefits across sectors; and, identify whether any air quality-relevant mitigation gaps persist.
-However, the Convention would need to ensure that new information is being provided and that it does not duplicate existing studies and ongoing work under other initiatives (see, e.g., the Global Methane Assessment, launched by the Climate and Clean Air Coalition and the United Nations Environment Programme (UNEP).

-(d) Expanding requirements on BC by including, for example, emission reduction requirements, reporting requirements, new requirements on BC as a component of PM in annex X, requirements on BC from agricultural residue burning and/or a separate annex on BC;
+(d) Expanding requirements on BC by including, for example, specific emission reduction commitments and emission reporting requirements on BC, by including new emission requirements on PM that also reduce BC (as a component of PM) in Annex X (with a focus on sectors with high shares of BC in PM), and/or by including specific emission requirements on BC from certain activities like agricultural residue burning, flaring, shipping and domestic heating and/or a separate annex on BC.
+Technical information on options and measures is available in several documents.
+For example the report on ‘Prioritizing reductions of particulate matter from sources that are also significant sources of black carbon’ (ECE/EB.AIR/2021/6) identifies main measures and sectors to reduce PM-emissions that also significantly reduce BC (including non-technical measures).
+Also TFTEI’s technical document on the ‘Review on black carbon and polycyclic aromatic hydrocarbons emission reductions induced by particulate matter emission abatement techniques’ is a very useful reference to consider in this context;

-(e) Expanding the application of article 3 (8) and (10) on ammonia control measures as specified in annex IX beyond the geographical scope of the Cooperative Programme for Monitoring and Evaluation of the Long-range Transmission of Air Pollutants in Europe (EMEP), in combination with the options considered as part of updating annex IX as per paragraph 15 (b) above;
+(e) Expanding the application of article 3 (8) and (10) on ammonia control measures as specified in annex IX beyond the geographical scope of the Cooperative Programme for Monitoring and Evaluation of the Long-range Transmission of Air Pollutants in Europe (EMEP), in combination with the options considered as part of updating annex IX as per paragraph 13 (b) above;